acino/jump-source/README.md

 - Go to the closest index source file.
 - List all index files in the workspace.
 - Create a test file for the current source file.
+- Cycle through files in the same folder with the same filename.

 ## Features